christianhaitian/PortMaster/ports.md

 Title="Spelunky ."
 Desc="Spelunky Classic HD.
 A modified version of Derek Yu's game Spelunky Classic.
 Based on the source code published in Humble Weekly Bundle: Play and Create with GameMaker (not original 1.1 release)." porter="Christian_Haitian" locat="Spelunky.zip" runtype="rtr"

+Title="Stardew_Valley ."
+Desc="An open-ended country-life RPG!
+You must have a copy of Stardew Valley for Linux copied to the ports/stardewvalley/gamedata folder." porter="Johnny on Flame" locat="StardewValley.zip" mono="y"

 Title_P="Steel_Assault ."
 Desc="Punch, whip, and zipline your way through a post-apocalyptic America in this 16-bit retro-style action platformer!
 You must have a copy of Steel Assault for Linux copied to the ports/steelassault/gamedata folder." porter="Johnny on Flame" locat="SteelAssault.zip" mono="y"

 Title="Super_Mario_War ."
 Desc="Super Mario War is a fan-made multiplayer Super Mario Bros. style deathmatch game in which players try to beat one another in a variety of gameplay modes.
 Great fun even in single player mode." porter="Christian_Haitian" locat="Super%20Mario%20War.zip" runtype="rtr"